 - speakers' voice level.
-This factor depends on the speaker himself/herself and sometimes on the amplification level of the headset (there have been cases where the speaker's voice was 20-30 dB higher than the average value); - workers' own voice.
-This sort of echo effect plays the operator's voice back into the headset, through the microphone of the device itself (in the bank call-centre, the operator's voice level was higher than the speaker's one in 3 out of 11 cases and similar in 2 cases); - background noise.
-This factor depends generally on the contemporary presence of a great number of operators working in the same place and could influence noise exposure either directly (as a communication masker) or indirectly (as a disturbance that induces the operator to raise the speaker's voice level).
+This factor depends on the speaker himself/herself and sometimes on the amplification level of the headset (there have been cases where the speaker's voice was 20-30 dB higher than the average value);

+- workers' own voice.
+This effect (feedback echo) plays the operator's voice back into the headset, through the microphone of the device itself (in the bank call-center, the operator's voice level was higher than the speaker's one in 3 out of 11 cases and similar in 2 cases);

+- background noise.
+This factor depends generally on the contemporary presence of a great number of operators working in the same place and could influence noise exposure either directly (as it could cross the shield offered by the supra-aural earphone) or indirectly (as a disturbance that induces the operator to raise the speaker's voice level).